AG: 2 standoff suspects found dead inside NH hotel after fatal officer-involved shooting

 After spending hours trying to convince two suspects who barricaded themselves inside a first-floor room at the Quality Inn on John E. Devine Drive, Manchester police announced around 10:15 a.m. that the standoff had ended.

-The two suspects allegedly fired weapons at SWAT officers throughout the night and into the early morning hours.
+The two suspects allegedly fired weapons at SWAT officers every hour for nine hours throughout the night and into the early morning.

-Prior to the standoff, one Manchester police officer and a Drug Enforcement Administration agent opened fire after engaging with a man who was holding a gun behind the hotel about 7:30 p.m.
-Wednesday, according to Agati.
+Prior to the standoff, one Manchester police officer and a Drug Enforcement Administration agent opened fire after engaging with 51-year-old Steven Marshall, who was holding a semi-automatic handgun behind the hotel about 7:30 p.m.
+Wednesday, according to MacDonald.

 The hotel was evacuated Wednesday night, leaving guests confused about what was going on.